JasonGROSSO/Moonshot-project/documents/report/written-report.md

   - **Purpose**
     - The VS Code Extension Generator is a Yeoman generator specifically designed to scaffold the initial structure of a Visual Studio Code extension project.
 It provides all the essential files, configuration, and sample code needed to start developing an extension.
   - **Details**
     - When run (typically via yo code), the generator prompts the user for details such as extension name, display name, description, and language (TypeScript or JavaScript).
 It then creates a ready-to-build VS Code extension project, including package.json, extension activation code, sample commands, and recommended configuration files.
-The generator supports different extension types (e.g., command, webview, color theme) and integrates with VS Code's recommended development workflow.
+The generator supports different extension types (e.g., command, web view, colour theme) and integrates with VS Code's recommended development workflow.
   - **Benefits**
     - Accelerates the creation of new VS Code extensions by providing a working template.
     - Reduces setup errors and ensures compliance with VS Code extension guidelines.